calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 @constraint(m, y[1]+ y[2] + y[3] <= 2)
 ```

 Lastly, we make sure we calculate production rates for products we actually intend to make, again employing "Big M".
-So, if $y_i$ is 0, i.e. we don't make the product, we shouldn't calculate a value for $x_i$.
+So, if $y_i$ is 0, i.e. we don't make the product, we shouldn't calculate a value for $x_i$ which is enforced by $x_i <= 0$.
+However, for $y_i = 1$, the constraint becomes $x_i <= 10,000$ and is always satisfied in our example.
 ```julia
 for i=1:3
     @constraint(m, x[i] <= M*y[i])